1st/xpython/docs/Functions.md

   return "{greeting}!
 Your name is {name} and you have {age} years"

 func _localFunction()
-  print('It's a local function and can't be accessed outside.')
+  print("It's a local function and can't be accessed outside.")
 ```